 Ei Pudi Wo DatuWoman's Sarong

-Tie and dye, two panels stitched together and sewn as a tube, handspun cotton, natural dyes.
-Tyed dyed and woven by Getreda Kana Koy in Raijua, 2019.
+Tie and dye, three panels stitched together and sewn as a tube, handspun cotton, natural dyes.
+Made by Getreda Kana Koy, in Raijua, 2019.